10 BMC Board of Directors

 Steuart was raised on a farm in Anne Arundel County, where he took over the farm’s hay production and became a nationally recognized trainer of horses.
 He lives in Davidsonville with his sons, Sam and Andy, and wife, Erin.

 Bill Ferguson was elected to the Maryland State Senate in 2010, then becoming the youngest ever-elected State Senator in Maryland’s history.
 He is serving his second term, representing the 46th Legislative District, which is located entirely in Baltimore City.
+In 2020, he was elected President of the State Senate.

 A lifelong Maryland resident, Ferguson made Baltimore City his home when he joined Teach for America after graduating from Davidson College with a double-major in political science and economics.
 From 2005 to 2007, he taught U.S. history and U.S. government to ninth- and tenth-graders in one of Baltimore’s most challenged high schools.